-- (a) Epistemology of ignorance: Epistemology should not only concern itself with whether what we believe is knowledge, but also what we fail to believe, the knowledge we lack (Mills 1988, Sullivan & Tuana 2007, Mills 2007, Alcoff 2007). - (b) Epistemology of aptness: Ideology critique must question the aptness of our terms, concepts and cultural schemas.
+- Epistemology of ignorance: Epistemology should not only concern itself with whether what we believe is knowledge, but also what we fail to believe, the knowledge we lack [Mills 1988; Sullivan and Tuana 2007; Mills 2007; Alcoff 2007]. - Epistemology of aptness: Ideology critique must question the aptness of our terms, concepts and cultural schemas.
 Ideology's home is in our ways of framing and parsing the world.
-Likewise, aptness is relevant to epistemology, especially the question of propaganda (Stanley 2015).
-Just as we question whether 'grue' is a legitimate predicate in the quest for scientific knowledge, likewise we should question whether the terms of our public discourse, e.g., 'tax relief' or 'job creators,' 'welfare,' 'unemployed,' are apt in our quest for social and political knowledge (Anderson 1995). - (c) Integrating normative inquiry: The practices in which ideology functions create the social world, so we must look beyond truth to evaluate our beliefs.
-Consider direction of fit: if our beliefs "make themselves true," then we can have "maker's knowledge" of the fact (Langton 2009, Ch.
-13).
+Likewise, aptness is relevant to epistemology, especially the question of propaganda [Stanley 2015].
+Just as we question whether 'grue' is a legitimate predicate in the quest for scientific knowledge, likewise we should question whether the terms of our public discourse, for example, 'tax relief' or 'job creators,' 'welfare,' 'unemployed,' are apt in our quest for social and political knowledge [Anderson 1995]. - Integrating normative inquiry: The practices in which ideology functions create the social world, so we must look beyond truth to evaluate our beliefs.
+Consider direction of fit: if our beliefs 'make themselves true,' then we can have 'maker's knowledge' of the fact [Langton 2009: ch.
+13].
 But if the truths they create are sites of injustice, then we have reason to draw attention our role in making the world so-known and complicate our relationship to the belief.
-Epistemology cannot be fully separated from broader normative inquiry (MacKinnon 1989; Langton 2004; Medina 2013). - (d) Genealogical inquiry: Because our beliefs are the output of mindshaping, we must also investigate the cultural formation of cognitive processes and their social function.
-(Haslanger 2012, Ch.
-13).
+Epistemology cannot be fully separated from broader normative inquiry [MacKinnon 1989; Langton 2004; Medina 2013]. - Genealogical inquiry: Because our beliefs are the output of mindshaping, we must also investigate the cultural formation of cognitive processes and their social function.
+[Haslanger 2012: ch.
+13].